rixrix/nzey/README.md

 * TravisCI
 * more feeds
 * styled-components
+* Google AMP project
+* Facebook instant articles
+* PWA progressive web application
 * ~~Add domain under mindginative~~
 * ~~Github pages deployment~~
 * ~~use MSN New Zealand feed~~

+## Notes
+This project will serve as my tech playground/experiments.
+So definitely more features will come in.

 ## References